xamarin/xamarin-macios/docs/website/mtouch-errors.md

 along with a complete build log so that we can investigate what went wrong and possibly enable more scenarios in the future.

+### <a name="MT2107"/>MT2107: It's not safe to remove the dynamic registrar because {reasons}

+The linker reports this warning when the developer requests removal of the dynamic registrar (by passing `--optimize:remove-dynamic-registrar` to mmp), but the linker determines that it's not safe to do so.

 # MT3xxx: AOT error messages

 <!--